10 April, 2020

 Part of: GS Prelims and GS-III- Economy-tax

-Angel funds refers to a money pool created by high networth individuals or companies (generally called as angel investors), for investing in business start ups.
-They are a sub-category of venture capital funds with strict focus on startups, while venture capital funds generally invest at a later stage of development of the investee company.
+Angel funds refer to a money pool created by high-net-worth individuals or companies (generally called angel investors), for investing in business start-ups.
+They are a sub-category of venture capital funds with a strict focus on startups, while venture capital funds generally invest at a later stage of the development of the investee company.

-Accordingly, SEBI in September 2013, approved amendments to SEBI (Alternative Investment Funds) Regulations, 2012 thereby providing a framework for registration and regulation of angel pools under Category I- Venture Capital Funds.SEBI has issued the notification on the regulations of angel fundson 16 September 2013.
+Accordingly, SEBI in September 2013, approved amendments to SEBI (Alternative Investment Funds) Regulations, 2012 thereby providing a framework for registration and regulation of angel pools under Category I- Venture Capital Funds.SEBI issued the notification on the regulations of angel funds on 16 September 2013.

 Angel funds can raise funds only by way of issue of units to angel investors and should have a corpus of at least ten crore rupees.
 Further, angel funds can accept, over a period of three years, an investment of not less than Rs.
 25 lakh from an angel investor.
 No scheme of the Angel Fund can have more than 49investors to ensure that investment in an investee company is not akin to a public issue.

-If the investors are individuals, they shall be required to have early stage investment experience/ experience as a serial entrepreneur/ be a senior management professional with atleast10 years experience.
-Such investors shall also be required to have tangible net assets of atleast Rs.
-2 crore excluding thevalue of the investor's primary residence.
-If investors are corporate, they shall either have a net worth of atleast Rs.
-10 crore or shall be an AIF/VCF registered with SEBI.
+If the investors are individuals, they shall be required to have early stage investment experience/ experience as a serial entrepreneur/ be a senior management professional with atleast10 years of experience.
+Such investors shall also be required to have tangible net assets of at least Rs.
+2 crores excluding the value of the investor's primary residence.
+If investors are corporate, they shall either have a net worth of at least Rs.
+10 crores or shall be an AIF/VCF registered with SEBI.
 The sponsor of the fund shall have the onus to ensure the angel investors satisfy these requirements.

-Considering that angel investments are highly risky investments, it is thus ensured that only investors who have prior experience/ adequate awareness of such investments and who have sufficient capital invest in such funds.
+Considering that angel investments are highly risky investments, it is thus ensured that only investors who have prior experience/ adequate awareness of such investments and who have sufficient capital investment in such funds.

-Angel fund can raise funds through private placement by issue of information memorandum or placement memorandum, by whatever name called.
-Further the angel fund may launch schemes subject to filing of a scheme memorandum at least ten working days prior to launch of the scheme with the SEBI.
+Angel funds can raise funds through private placement by the issue of an information memorandum or placement memorandum, by whatever name is called.
+Further, the angel fund may launch schemes subject to the filing of a scheme memorandum at least ten working days prior to the launch of the scheme with the SEBI.

 Investment Rules for Angel Funds